 Leads, or prospects, are people that have the potential to be your next customer.
 They might have shown an interest in your business by visiting your website or exhibition stand.
-You can save time, money and effort by focussing your marketing effort on leads.
+You can save time, money and effort by focusing your marketing efforts on capturing leads.

 What is an Exhibition Lead Capture Form?